Lelean Memorial School: Etymology

-Sports
+Davuilevu can be translated as "the large conch shell".
+The use of the adjective "large" in this context is used by the church to convey the significance of the duty bestowed upon church members who attend the Davuilevu institutions, which surpasses even its physical size.
+It is the premier institution of the Methodist Church in Fiji and Rotuma.
+Indigenous Fijians use the giant conch shell (Charonia tritonis) as a horn to herald important events such as the birth and death of a high ranking chief.

+Rugby

 Lelean has won the coveted Deans Trophy for the FSSRU Under-19 competition 14 times, and has drawn five times since it entered the competition in the mid-1940s.
-It was the first school to have won all the Fiji Secondary Schools' Rugby Union (FSSRU) Competition trophies on offer in 1952.
-That record was equalled by Ratu Kadavulevu School in the 2017 FSSRU Competition.
 Lelean last held the Deans Trophy in 2014.
-Their previous victory in the Fiji secondary schools' competition was in 2010, after winning the Deans finals for the third consecutive year since 2008.
-Lelean also takes part in athletics, netball, soccer, hockey and cricket.
-The Fiji Rugby Union has established a high performance gymnasium at the school's Rugby Academy, which is also used by the Tailevu Rugby Union, Naitasiri and Rewa Rugby Unions.
+Their previous victory in the Fiji secondary schools' competition was in 2010, having also won it in 2009.